MarkusThill/65-C-02-Assembler/mini-sudokus/README.md

 - Write an initialization-routine that copies the sudoku-problem into a new array and then solves for the copied array.
 - Write a recursive function solve.
-In this method a backtracking algorithm is implemented that tries all different possible values for the empty cells until a solution is found.
+In this method a backtracking algorithm is implemented that tries all different possible values for the empty cells until a solution is found.
 - Write a subroutine that checks if the current board is legal and use this method in solve.